dawid-dahl-umain/gcloud-identity-token-generator/README.md

 ### .env.gcloud File Security

+- You are responsible for handling the JSON key file.
+Keep it secret and safe at all times.
 - Include `.env.gcloud` in your `.gitignore` file to prevent committing sensitive data.
 - Never expose the contents of the `.env.gcloud` file publicly.